 Figure S13.
-Pearson correlation between species with significant individualized responses (identified in the main text Fig. 4A) and inulin responders (highlighted in red).
-A. Correlations were performed using absolute abundances of bacterial species at all time points.
-B,C. Correlations were performed between baseline absolute (B) or relative (C) abundances for species with significant individualized responses and total area under the curve of absolute abundances for inulin responders.
+(Related to Fig. 4) Pearson correlation between species w/ baseline-dependent responses (identified in the main text Fig. 4A) and inulin responders (identified in the main text Fig. 3C, highlighted in red).
+A. Correlations were performed using absolute abundances at all time points.
+B,C. Correlations were performed using baseline absolute (B) or relative (C) abundances for species w/ baseline-dependent responses and total area under the curve of absolute abundances for inulin responders.